zanderson3j/dark_arts/README.md

 How the attacker releases their threat to their victims.

 Examples:
-* Email - malicious attachments or links
+* Email - malicious attachments or links.
-* Malvertising - ads that lead to malicious sites
+* Malvertising - ads that lead to malicious sites.
-* Instant Messaging - used to be a popular way
+* Instant Messaging - used to be a popular way.
-* Poisoned Search Results - this is very interesting where an attacker tricks google into putting malicious links near the top
+* Poisoned Search Results - this is very interesting where an attacker tricks google into putting malicious links near the top.
-* Watering Hole - sites where groups of people congregate
+* Watering Hole - sites where groups of people congregate so an attacker can target a specific group.
-* Web App - for example exposing a vulnerability in word press built sites
+* Web App - for example exposing a vulnerability in word press built sites or my thought was a dependency in something like a ruby gem (library).
-* Physical Access - like a usb stick, these were used in stuxnet
+* Physical Access - like a usb stick, these were used in stuxnet.

-Defense: web reputation (known bad sites), educate users, epoxy usb port, script blockers, antivirus
+Defense:
+* Web Reputation (known bad sites) - browsers can give warning about visiting certain know bad sites.
+* Educate Users - this is not always effective since the average user might not know enough to be worried.
+* Epoxy Usb Port - basically putting glue in a usb port to deter the user from using it.
+* Script Blockers
+* Antivirus

 Local Execution